 In keeping with healthier ingredients, I’ve replaced Maggi with Bragg's Liquid Aminos.
 It's made from non-GMO soybeans and has all the desired intense umami flavor without chemicals or additives.
 I've included a dash in the lemongrass mayo recipe and recommend serving it on the side to sprinkle over the fresh herbs on your sandwich.

-Pate Banh Mi With Lemongrass Mayo
+Vegan Banh Mi With Pate

-- 4 six-inch bahn mi rolls
+- 4 six-inch Banh mi rolls

 - 1 cup cucumber sliced in thin slabs

-- 1 cup loosely packed cilantro and mint leaves
+- ½ cup cilantro leaves

-- 2 medium jalapeno peppers, sliced thin
+- 2 small jalapeno peppers

 - ⅓ cup very hot water